Axyriah/sw/README.md

 supervisor method.
 By default, only applications with the `st-256color` class name are going to be swallowed.
 You can change this by editing the `config.h` file.

-_Untested on Linux and OpenBSD.
-If you are using dwm on either of these, it may better to use the swallow patch._
+**Untested on Linux and OpenBSD.
+Please report any issues, if any are found.**

 ## Manual